UPPMAX/UPPMAX-documentation/docs/getting_started/project_apply_pelle.md

 ### 10. Done

-Now, Pelle is added to your UPPMAX local compute project.
+Now, Pelle is added to your proposal.
 Well done!

 ???- question "How does that look like?"